 “Email is not dead because people want to write to one another, using their email accounts, in more than 140-character bursts,” – Neil Schwartzman, Executive Director, CAUCE

-Here’s some divine ways to approach a successful email campaign:
+Here’re some divine email marketing tips to approach a successful campaign:

 Prepare a series of emails beginning with a Welcome Mail to make them feel at home.